The Coaching Session, Step-by-Step

 Set the appointment

-You can do this online with a tool like Appointmentcore (the online software I use).
-It collects the money, lets you schedule available times, posts the appointments in Gmail and allows the customer to schedule at their convenience.
+You can do this online with a tool like Schedule Once (the online software I use).
+It collects the money, lets you schedule available times, posts the appointments in Gmail, and allows the customer to schedule at their convenience.
 I put it in a tab on Facebook.
-There are many others too…this is just one to give you an idea and that I am familiar with and works with Infusionsoft.
+There are many others too…this is just one to give you an idea that I am familiar with and works with Infusionsoft/Keap.

 You can set the appointment the old-fashioned way…by phone or email.
 That takes a little longer and requires messages back and forth, but it establishes a human connection.
 It requires that you carefully schedule (don’t double book and be careful to transfer to your calendar).
 Email is sometimes easier than reaching each other by phone.